'Pokemon GO' Tips & Tricks: Catch Entei, Raikou & Suicune! More Details Here

 There is no denying that Pokemon GO is one of the most-played games today.
-In fact, Nintendo’s augmented-reality game has been downloaded 750 times already with five million active daily users worldwide.
+In fact, Nintendo’s augmented-reality game has five million active daily users worldwide.
 However, many players around the globe are having trouble logging into the game.

 ComicBook reported that hundreds of Pokemon GO players started complaining that they were unable to play the game on Tuesday, Sept.
 26. The news outlet claimed that a large amount of traffic caused the latest outage.
 The publication found it odd that the server outage did not happen during the peak traffic hours.